 Risk Factors: Ulnar neuropathy at the elbow occurs most frequently due to repetitive/prolonged elbow flexion and/or resting the elbow on hard surfaces for prolonged periods of times.
 This is most frequently seen in manual laborers and wheelchair users.
 It is also seen in smokers and patients with systemic diseases such as diabetes or rheumatoid arthritis.
 Bilateral involvement is common in patients who have been diagnosed with UNE on one side.

-History and Symptoms: Patients typically report sensation changes in the small finger and lower half of the ring finger, weakness and loss of coordination of the hand, and localized pain at the inner elbow that radiates to the hand.
+History and Symptoms: Patients typically report sensation changes in the pinky finger and ring finger.
+If there is motor involvement, a patient may have weakness and loss of coordination in the affected hand.

-Rehab Management: Conservative treatment for mild neuropathy includes patient education, activity modifications, and night splinting or elbow padding.
-Occupational therapy can ensure optimal positioning during work and help to address any losses of function.
-Moderate or severe neuropathy may require surgery if less invasive treatment fails.
+Rehab Management: Treatment for mild ulnar neuropathy includes education, activity modification, elbow padding, and night splinting to prevent elbow flexion.
+Your PM&R physician may refer you to Occupational Therapy to ensure optimal positioning during work and to restore any loss of function.
+Moderate to severe neuropathy that has failed more conservative treatment may require surgery.

-Other Resources for Patients and Families: Patient education is critical for lifestyle modifications and successful rehabilitation.
+Other Resources for Patients and Families: Patient and family education is critical for lifestyle modifications and successful rehabilitation.